The Kaleidoscope Mentoring Program (KMP)

 Newcomers (migrants and refugees) bring talent, innovation and international expertise to Western Australia, but they need information and networks to succeed.
 KMP aims to help skilled newcomer professionals improve their employment potential by matching them with mentors from their industry or occupation.

 Mentors work with their mentees to help them build an understanding of:

 - Australian workplace culture

 - Occupationally specific professional networks to assist them to achieve their career goals.

-KMP program runs for three (3) months during which the mentors and the mentee work together for a minimum of 18 hours or approximately 1.5 hours each week.
+Each KMP cycle runs for three (3) months during which the mentors and the mentee work together for a minimum of 18 hours or approximately 1.5 hours each week.
 Connections can be through:

 - face-to-face meetings